Use our online form to receive a credit evaluation and find out how your hours will transfer.

 - A maximum of 63 semester hours may be transferred from a two-year school.
 A maximum of 94 semester hours may be transferred from a four-year school.

-- Course credits that are earned in a non-traditional way are subject to evaluation by the registrar and the department chair on a course-by-course basis.
+- Course credits that are earned in a non-traditional way (IB, AP, placement tests provided by other colleges, etc.) are subject to evaluation by the registrar and the department chair on a course-by-course basis.

 - Technical or vocational credits are not eligible for transfer.